turtlebot/turtlebot4-user-manual/tutorials/first_node_cpp.md

 ### Add your dependencies

 For this tutorial, we will need to use the `rclcpp` and `irobot_create_msgs` packages.
-The `rclcpp` package allows us to create ROS2 nodes and gives us full access to all the base ROS2 functionality in C++.
+The `rclcpp` package allows us to create ROS 2 nodes and gives us full access to all the base ROS 2 functionality in C++.
 The `irobot_create_msgs` package gives us access to the custom messages used by the Create® 3 for reading the button presses and controlling the lightring.

 In your CMakeLists.txt file, add these lines under `find_package(ament_cmake REQUIRED)`: